Sarah Joomun

 CV

-Sarah has worked at the Museum since 2010 on a wide range of collections digitisation projects, from 3D digitisation of fossils, to scanning and cataloguing archival material.
-She introduced an integrated collections management system at the museum and has been involved in several stages of development of the online collections' search functions.
-She has just completed a project to amalgamate and migrate the Museum's collections data to the Axiell EMu collections management system.
+Sarah has more than ten years’ experience working with digital collections, including a wide range of collections digitisation projects, from 3D digitisation of fossils, to scanning and cataloguing archival material.
+She introduced an integrated collections management system at OUMNH, and has been involved in several stages of development of the museum’s online collections portal.

-Sarah has an BSc in Geology and Geophysics from the University of Durham, an MSc in Palaeobiology from the University of Bristol and a PhD on fossil mammal tooth microwear and diet from Royal Holloway University of London and the Natural History Museum in London, during which she carried out digital imaging and collections-based research in European museums.
+Before entering the museum profession, Sarah worked in palaeontological research and geoscience publishing, and has a BSc in Geology and Geophysics from the University of Durham, an MSc in Palaeobiology from the University of Bristol, and a PhD on Mammal Palaeobiology from Royal Holloway University of London and the Natural History Museum.

 Publications